Masthead Background Image

 While it is true that you can purchase rectangular-shaped concrete blocks at your local home improvement store, concrete manufacturing companies create specially designed concrete ballast for solar arrays.

-For instance, communities near Annapolis, Md., wanted to build a solar array on top of a landfill site.
+For instance, communities near Annapolis, Maryland, wanted to build a solar array on top of a landfill site.
 State law, however, said that the landfill site could not be disturbed so that meant builders could not use an auger to dig holes to anchor the array.
 Instead, engineers working with a concrete company came up with a unique solution.

 The company built concrete ballast slabs with special grooves.
 These grooves allowed the builders to lay the cables that would carry the power to the main grid.
 The design also included spaces for a copper ground loop and other wiring skids.
 Because pre-cast concrete was used, the builders were able to complete the project much more quickly and save money in the end.